studio-b12/goat/docs/implementation.md

 	ProtoMinor    int
 	Header        map[string][]string
 	ContentLength int64
+	BodyRaw       []byte
-	Body          string
+	Body		  any
-	BodyJson      object
 }
 ```

-When the response body is JSON-parsable, `BodyJson` contains the parsed JSON as a JavaScript object.
-Otherwise, it will be `null`.
+`Body` is a special field containing the response body content as a JavaScript object which will be populated if the response body can be parsed.
+Parsers are currently implemented for `json` and `xml` and are chosen depending on the `responsetype` option or the `Content-Type` header.
+If neither are set, the raw response string gets set as `Body`.
+By setting the `responsetype` to `raw`, implicit body parsing can be prevented.

 ## Parameters